 High-level requirements for the iFLEX Assistants, specified in D2.1 Use cases and requirements, are documented in the form of use cases.
 Based on these use cases, component-specific requirements have been engineered in the project.
 These requirements document the functional and non-functional needs that the iFLEX Assistants developed on top of the iFLEX Framework aim to satisfy.
 The requirements are collected and managed via the project's issue and project tracking tool, Jira.
-There are currently 81 requirements collected in Jira.
+There are a total of 112 requirements that have been documented Jira.
 Figure 1 illustrates a snapshot of the requirements collected in Jira.